illinois-cse/git-local-sp19/_episodes/03-create.md

 > project with the following sequence of commands:
 >
 > ~~~
 > $ cd ~/Desktop          # return to Desktop directory
-> $ cd planets     # go into planets directory, which is already a Git repository
+> $ cd git-local-sp19     # go into git-local-sp19 directory, which is already a Git repository
 > $ ls -a                 # ensure the .git sub-directory is still present in the planets directory
-> $ mkdir moons    # make a sub-directory planets/moons
+> $ mkdir moons           # make a sub-directory git-local-sp19/moons
 > $ cd moons              # go into moons sub-directory
 > $ git init              # make the moons sub-directory a Git repository
 > $ ls -a                 # ensure the .git sub-directory is present indicating we have created a new Git repository
 > ~~~
 > {: .language-bash}
 >